 - Full range, overload protection.

-The clamp meter is one of the necessary test tools in daily maintenance work, mainly used to test voltage, current, frequency and other related parameters, requiring its high test resolution, test accuracy, and more test functions.
+The digital clamp meter is one of the necessary test tools in daily maintenance work, mainly used to test voltage, current, frequency and other related parameters, requiring its high test resolution, test accuracy, and more test functions.
 Applications mainly include industrial control, industrial equipment, commercial, industrial, and residential electrical systems, and HVAC.

 Q1: What is a clamp meter?